makersacademy/chitter-challenge/README.md

 *Once logged in*
 - You can then post peeps
 - You can delete peeps you posted if logged in
-- View your profile by clicking on "Welcome, <Username>"
+- View your profile by clicking on "Welcome, Your Username"

 ---